KoderLabs/swiftsales-io-sdk/README.md

 ```

 ### App Delegate
-Initialize swift chat sdk by providing userId and domainName to SwiftSaleSdk.initialize method (***Note: you can get your userId and domainName from swiftSale admin panel)
+Initialize swift chat sdk by providing userId and domainName to SwiftSaleSdk.initialize method (***Note: you can get your userId and domainName from swiftSale admin panel) or [Create Account](https://app.swiftchat.io):

 ```swift
 import UIKit